roldanbob/roldanbob.github.io/index.md

     ```

 ### Testing browser access
-After you confirm that the service is running use a browser to test whether you can access the default web page.
+After you confirm that the service is running, use a browser to test whether you can access the default web page.
 First, you need to determine the IP address of the server.

-1. From a command line, type `ifconfig` to obtain the IP address of the computer where you installed ownCloud.
-If `net-tools` is not installed, you're prompted to run `sudo apt install net-tools` to install the package.
+1. From a terminal, type `ifconfig` to get the computer's IP address.

+The command fails if `net-tools` aren't installed.
+Follow the instructions in the Ubuntu error message to install the tools and then try again.

-1. Type the IP address that `ifconfig` returns in the address bar of a browser.
-The default welcome page for the HTTP server displays in the browser.
+1. Copy the IP address that `ifconfig` returns and paste it into the address bar of a browser.
+The browser displays the default welcome page for the HTTP server.

-### Creating the database
+### Create the database
-Create a database user and the database itself by using the MySQL command line interface.
+Create a database user and the database itself from the MySQL command-line interface.
 After you install ownCloud, the database tables are created automatically
-when you first time log in as administrator.
+the first time that you log in as administrator.

-1. Open a command shell and run the following command:
+1. Open a terminal and run the following command:
 ```
        sudo mysql -u root -p
 ```
 1. When prompted, type your sudo password.

-1. From the `mysql>` prompt, type the following command to Create the database:
+1. From the `mysql>` prompt, type the following command to create the database:
 ```
        CREATE DATABASE owncloud;
 ```